turswiming/turswiming/README.md

 - 🔭 I’m currently working on text 2 sql and explainable AI
 - 🌱 I’m currently learning CNN
 - 👯 I’m looking to collaborate on researchers who have interest in CV, CG, GNN and LLM
-- 🤔 I’m looking for help with GNN/LLM
 - 💬 Please feel free to ask me about CG, .Net framework and so on
 - 📫 How to reach me: ziq93812@gmail.com
 - 😄 Pronouns: I don`t care